 - a.
 Paid parental and adoption leave.

 - b.
 Access to personal leave to deal with family sickness, personal, family and emergency household matters.

 - c.
 Flexible working arrangements "banked time" through:

 - i.
-Rostered days off.
+Flexi-time.

 - ii.
 Accumulation of time off in lieu.

 - iii.
-Right to access time in lieu at short notice for family and personal matters.
+The right to access time in lieu at short notice for family and personal matters.

 - iv.
-Access to one or more days annual leave at short notice.
+Access to one or more days annual at short notice.

 - d.
 Special leave without pay.

 - e.
 Breastfeeding entitlements.